jnozzi/cocoadev.com/markdown/AutoReleasePool.md

 Some of the information in this page is incorrect.

-Cocoa does not create an General/AutoReleasePool when you call     [object autorelease].
+Cocoa does not create an AutoReleasePool when you call     [object autorelease].
 It uses the **most recently created** pool in the current thread.
-They are stackable, so that you can create as many General/AutoReleasePool's as you like and it will always use the most recent one.
+They are stackable, so that you can create as many AutoReleasePool's as you like and it will always use the most recent one.

-You can think of an General/AutoReleasePool as a simple list.
+You can think of an AutoReleasePool as a simple list.
 The list contains objects to be released later.
-When the General/AutoReleasePool object is itself deallocated, it releases all the items that it's taken charge of.
+When the AutoReleasePool object is itself deallocated, it releases all the items that it's taken charge of.

-General/AppKit usually takes care of making sure that there's always one around.
+AppKit usually takes care of making sure that there's always one around.
 When you call     [object autorelease], no new pool is created.
 It just looks up the current pool.
 So it's approximately this:

-* Get the General/AutoReleasePool that was most recently created in this thread
+* Get the AutoReleasePool that was most recently created in this thread
 * Add     object to that pool's list of items to release

 "This involves a lot of work" isn't really true ...     [object autorelease] isn't trivial but it's not allocating any memory either.
 Sometimes convenience and ease of development is the most important thing.
-Don't start hacking at your code until you can actually find and prove what's -really- making it slow ... watch out for General/PrematureOptimization!
+Don't start hacking at your code until you can actually find and prove what's -really- making it slow ... watch out for PrematureOptimization!

-(Some supporting evidence to show that     -autorelease doesn't actually create an General/NSAutoreleasePool object can be had by creating a General/FoundationTool and not creating an General/NSAutoreleasePool manually.
+(Some supporting evidence to show that     -autorelease doesn't actually create an NSAutoreleasePool object can be had by creating a FoundationTool and not creating an NSAutoreleasePool manually.
 You'll get warning messages whenever anything is autoreleased, because there are no autorelease pools in the stack, and the memory will be leaked.)

 When do your objects get cleaned up anyway?
 When the pool object is destroyed, it releases all of the objects that it's been given.
 It does this from its     -dealloc method.
 The pool is intended to be destroyed by the same code that created it ... which makes everything stay balanced.
-Normally you use the pool created by General/AppKit around the event handler, which conceptually is something like this:
+Normally you use the pool created by AppKit around the event handler, which conceptually is something like this:

- NSAutoreleasePool *pool = General/NSAutoreleasePool alloc] init]; // pool is created
+ NSAutoreleasePool *pool = NSAutoreleasePool alloc] init]; // pool is created

  [self handleEvent:event]; // your methods get invoked somewhere in here,
                            // and you will probably add objects to this pool